xaksis/vue-good-table/README.md

 ```
 This should result in the screenshot seen above

-Note: vue-good-table also supports dynamic td templates where you dictate how to display the cells.
+<strong>Note:</strong> vue-good-table also supports dynamic td templates where you dictate how to display the cells.
 Example:
 ```html
 <vue-good-table
   title="Dynamic Table"